PTsolvers/PseudoTransientStokes.jl/README.md

 ```
 where ...

-We use the following initial condition in 1D, 2D, 3D, respectively:
+We use the following initial condition in 2D and 3D, respectively:

 <img src="visu/fig_stokes_ini.png" alt="Initial conditions for the transient diffusion problem" width="800">